-A cesarean delivery is a birth through an incision in the abdominal wall and uterus rather than through the vagina.
+A cesarean delivery is a birth that occurs through an incision in the abdominal wall and uterus rather than through the vagina.
 There has been a gradual increase in cesarean births over the past 30 years.
-In November of 2005, the Centers for Disease Control and Prevention (CDC) reported the national cesarean birth rate was the highest ever at 29.1%, which is over a quarter of all deliveries.
+In November of 2005, the Centers for Disease Control and Prevention (CDC) reported the national cesarean birth rate was the highest ever at 29.1%.
 This means that more than 1 in 4 women are likely to experience a cesarean delivery.
-The World Health Organization has stated that the cesarean rate higher than 10-15% is unnecessary regardless of location.

 What are the Reasons for Cesarean Deliveries?

-There are many reasons why a health care provider might feel that you need to have a cesarean delivery.
-Some cesareans occur in critical situations, some are used to prevent critical situations and some are elective.
+There are many reasons why a health care provider might recommend a cesarean delivery.
+Some cesareans occur in critical situations, some are used to prevent critical situations, and some are elective.

 Placenta previa: This occurs when the placenta lies low in the uterus and partially or completely covers the cervix.
-1 in every 200 pregnant women will experience placenta previa during their third trimester.
-The treatment involves bed rest and frequent monitoring.
+One in every 200 pregnant women will experience placenta previa during the third trimester.
+Treatment involves bed rest and frequent monitoring.
 If a complete or partial placenta previa has been diagnosed, a cesarean is usually necessary.
-If a marginal placenta previa has been diagnosed, a vaginal delivery can be an option.
+If a marginal placenta previa has been diagnosed, a vaginal delivery may be an option.

-Breech position: When dealing with a breech baby, a cesarean delivery is often the only option, although a vaginal delivery can be done under certain circumstances.
+Breech position: When a baby is in the breech position, a cesarean delivery is often the only option, although a vaginal delivery can be done under certain circumstances.
 However, if the baby is in distress or has cord prolapse (which is more common in breech babies) a cesarean is necessary.
 A cesarean may also be done if the baby is premature.

-Fetal distress: The most common cause of fetal distress is lack of oxygen to the baby.
-If fetal monitoring detects a problem with the amount of oxygen that your baby is receiving, then an emergency cesarean may be performed.
+Fetal distress: The most common cause of fetal distress is a lack of adequate amounts of oxygen delivered to the baby.
+If fetal monitoring detects a problem with the amount of oxygen that your baby is receiving, an emergency cesarean may be performed.